2024 Election Information

 Elections FAQ

 An early ballot may be requested through our new Voter Information Portal or by contacting your County Recorder’s office.
 To have your name placed on the Active Early Voter List (AEVL), complete a new voter registration form and check the box marked “YES, I want to automatically receive an early ballot for each election for which I am eligible.”
-Or you can log in to Service Arizona and complete this request online.
+Or you can log in to AZMVDNow and complete this request online.

-1. Log on to Service Arizona
+1. Log on to AZMVDNow

 2. Select your language preference, then click “Begin Voter Registration”